 There's a saying that you can't improve what you can't measure—and while that isn't always true, starting with a more accurate and consistent measure of engagement can be a powerful first step.

 Get access to the data you need this fall.
-Engagement reports are now available for organizations with the Remind plan.
+Engagement reports are now available for organizations with Remind Hub.